kanderson91/polyglotle/README.md

 # Polyglottle

 A daily game about identifying languages.
-Play the game at polyglottle.com
+Play the game [here](https://polyglottle.com/)